AugustijnVrolijk/2PimageReg/README.md

 - Automatic integrated ROI selection to enable tracking of neuron activity between recordings.
 - Automatic analysis on tracked ROIs including correlation of activity between recordings

+## Testimonials:

+- Leander: "Barely an inconvenience to install"